 Adults have mature enzymes that are able to convert this methemoglobin back to hemoglobin.
 However, infants don't have these enzymes and methemoglobin can be dangerous if left untreated.
 Infants with "blue baby syndrome" can develop cyanosis, a bluish tint to the skin.
 If nitrate levels continue to escalate, infants can develop permanent brain damage or die.

 According to Dr. Kouri, "Nitrates originate primarily from fertilizers and can get into the drinking water.
 Babies drink a large amount of water relative to their size.
 Even short term exposure to nitrates at the level or just above the acceptable level can pose a threat to infants."

-The Remedy Rx: If you get your water from a public water company, it is responsible for testing for nitrates.
+The Rx: If you get your water from a public water company, it is responsible for testing for nitrates.
 However, if you have a private well and suspect your water supply contains nitrates, get it tested with help from a local state certification officer.
 There are several ways to treat water that contains nitrates, including distillation, reverse osmosis, and ion exchange.
 Keep in mind that mechanical filters and chemical disinfection do not remove nitrates from the water.
 You can contact your local health department for advice on the best method to remove nitrates from your well water.

 You could get Giardiasis

 Giardia is a microscopic parasite that causes an illness called Giardiasis.
 The CDC concludes that the most common symptoms of this illness include:

 - Abdominal cramps